from Ten Dollar Dinners by Melissa d’Arabian

 1. Carnitas-style pork tacos: Fry chopped jalapenos in some oil, add the pork, season with salt, brown until crispy around the edges.
-Pile into warmed corn tortillas and finish with a squeeze of lime.
+Pile into warmed corn or flour tortillas and finish with a squeeze of lime.

 3. Pasta and shredded pork: Toss the pork with steaming hot pasta, a little pasta water, some halved grape tomatoes, and a spookful of prepared pesto.
 Finish with grated Parmesan.

 4. Pork tamale pie: Place the leftove pork in a baking dish, toss with salsa, top with your favorite corn bread batter.
 Bake at the oven temp as instructed in the cornbread recipe until the corn bread is cooked through.

 5. Pork chili: Saute onions and peppers until soft, add chili powder and chopped canned tomatoes, stir in some pork and canned beans; heat through.

 6. Pork sloppy joes: Saute onions and peppers until soft, add equal parts ketchup & bbq sauce to the pork, heap on a warmed bun.

 7. Pork shepherd’s pie: Place pork in a baking dish and top with cooked peas and a layer of mashed potatoes.
 Sprinkle with grated cheese and bake until warmed through.

 8. Pork burritos: Wrap a tortilla around leftover rice, smashed beans, pork, chopped tomatoes, shredded lettuce, grated cheese, salsa & sour cream.